jondlm/website/_posts/2014-04-02-vim-cheat-sheet.md

 ---

 Vim is hard.
 Vim is scary.
 So was Git the first time I used it.
 If you stick with it, you'll never want to use another text editor.
+Also see my [vimrc] if you're into that kind of thing.

 General

 - `:edit` reloads the current file
 - `ctrl-e` open/close NERDTree sidebar

+Selecting

+- `vip` visually select the current paragraph

 Line breaking

 - `gqq` breaks lines so they don't exceed 80 characters, AWESOME!
+- `gqip` break lines for the current paragraph
 - `:set textwidth=80` super handy for auto line breaking, use with `gqq` too

 Sorting